Supporting neurodiverse families

 Nicky really began her journey into the SEND world with the Autism and ADHD diagnosis of her son in 2007.
 She stumbled across SPACE in its very early days and immediately felt the importance of that sense of community and inclusion.
 Nicky brought her experience of working as a teacher and acting head in a therapeutic setting to SPACE.
 With fellow likeminded team members, fuelled with passion and a determination to make the SEND world a better one they shaped SPACE to the organisation you see today.
 Nicky is one of the Senior Leadership team and is hands on with all training, support, activities , events and of course tea making.
 Nicky is still very much walking the walk on her own journey with the recent Autism diagnosis for her daughter and her son entering the world of Post- 16.

-Debbie Gilbert, Charity Administrator
+Debbie Gilbert, Office Manager

 Debbie’s experience of the SEND world began with the autism diagnosis of the eldest of her two sons when he joined his pre-school.
 Now they are both teenagers, Debbie brings her organisation and computer skills from her previous IT Support career to our office as SPACE’s Charity Administrator.